 The weather changed dramatically from minute-to-minute.
-It could be sunny one moment, then torrential downpours with harsh winds and then cloudless again.
+It was sunny one moment, then torrentially downpoured, with harsh winds and then became cloudless again.
 Best to bring waterproof gear, hiking boots and lots of layers.

-Entrance to Giant's Causeway is free if you do not enter via the Visitor's Center.
-Otherwise, it's £11.50 per person.
+Entrance was free as long as you did not enter via the Visitor's Center.
+Otherwise, it was £11.50 per person.

-The Dark Hedges is a pedestrian road, but apparently people don't strictly abide by that rule.
+Technically a pedestrian road, but people didn't strictly abide by that rule.

 Go very early in the morning or late at night, to avoid the crowds.
 It's open 24-hours a day.

-Bring a tripod for the best photos opportunities.
+A tripod will provide you with the best photos opportunities.

 Carrick-a-Rede Rope Bridge:

-It's a fair walk from the car park to the actual bridge.
-It's not particularly difficult, but there are some inclines and the pathway isn't paved.
+It was a fair walk from the car park to the actual bridge.
+It wasn't particularly difficult, but there were some inclines and the pathway wasn't paved.

-Tickets are not available online, only on site.
+Tickets were not available online, only on site.

-As of 2017, tickets are sold on a timed basis, for hour time slots, beginning at 9:30am.
+As of 2017, tickets were sold on a timed basis, for hour time slots, beginning at 9:30am.
 Although, we had no issues, I'd recommend planning your trip accordingly.

-Tickets are £8 if you're not a National Trust member
+Tickets were £8 if you weren't a National Trust member